Paula Ashworth: Spinning Wool

 Roberta has been knitting since her Aunt Mary taught her the craft at the age of 10 and she never stopped.
 She taught knitting at Knitting With Nancy in Naples, Fl for 10 years before retiring to Mills River in 2015.
 She has created many of her own designs, some of which have been published by Stacy Charles Yarns and Claudia Handpainted Yarns, as well as appearing on Ravelry under the Loops label.
 Knitting has been her passion and favorite form of relaxation for many years.

 Spinning and weaving have been a part of my life for over 40 years.
 When I was living in North Dakota a friend who learned from the Mennonite women in the area, introduced me to the joy of spinning.
 I learned on the Ashford Traditional spinning wheel and although there are other wheels in my studio, I still favor this dependable wheel.
 My fiber world continued to grow in North Dakota as a I got my first loom there, a 4 harness, 36 inch Harrisville.
 As a military wife, we moved 28 times during my husband’s career and I was able to join many guilds.
 Each guild helped me connect to the local area, meet other fiber people and learn through workshops and classes.
 I had the opportunity to teach weaving when I lived in the Middle East.
 It was an international community, so it was interesting and challenging to get these beginner weavers started on their fiber journey.
-I have been in South Carolina for two years and feel settled with my studio space and all my equipment around me.
-My favorite thing to do on my looms is rag weaving table runners and placemats continuing my fiber growth, I am taking lessons in rigid heddle weaving.
+I have been in South Carolina for six years and feel settled with my studio space and all my equipment around me.
+My favorite thing to do on my looms is weaving rag table runners and placemats.
+Continuing my fiber growth, I have taken lessons in rigid heddle weaving and a couple of years ago started teaching the Introduction to Weaving classes at HWFA.
 The fiber world never stops spinning!